PhuongFX/Online-Gaming/README.md

 To get started with this project, you'll need to:

 * Install the required libraries, including TensorFlow, Keras, and OpenCV 📦
-* Download the dataset from Kaggle 📈
+* Download kaggle datasets using `download -d gpiosenka/butterfly-images40-species` 📈
 * Run the code to train and evaluate the model 🤖